xinyue-qi/xinyue-qi.github.io/_pages/research.md

 author_profile: true
 ---

 She is passionate about developing effective statistical solutions for applied research questions.
+Please see the [Google Scholar page]() for a full list of publications.
+Here are some highlights of her recent research work.

 ## Publications